 1 in 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year

-Wildfires near cities have become commonplace in the western United States, but this year the reach and intensity of the dangerous air pollution they produce has been the worst on record.
+Wildfires near cities have become commonplace in the Western United States, but this year the reach and intensity of the dangerous air pollution they produce has been the worst on record.

 Many Americans in populous, urban areas endured smoke for longer than previous years.
 Some places experienced very unhealthy or hazardous air from wildfires for the first time ever recorded.

-An NPR analysis of EPA air quality data found that nearly 50 million people in California, Oregon and Washington live in counties that experienced at least one day of "unhealthy" or worse air quality during wildfire season so far this year.
-That's 1 in 7 Americans, an increase of more than 9 million people compared to 2018, the worst previous year.
+An NPR analysis of U.S. Environmental Protection Agency air quality data found that nearly 50 million people in California, Oregon and Washington live in counties that experienced at least one day of "unhealthy" or worse air quality during wildfire season so far this year.
+That's 1 in 7 Americans, an increase of more than 9 million people compared with 2018, the worst previous year.

 And this year's wildfire season is far from over.